bugfishtm/suitefish-cms/README.md

 Provides robust tools for uploading, organizing, and managing media assets efficiently, helping maintain an orderly and accessible file system within the platform.

+### 🏷️ Page Manager

+Create and manage custom frontend and backend pages with an function and control editor.
+Easily design layouts, add content, and control access permissions for each page, enabling secure and flexible site management for all user roles.

+### 🧱 Workflow Manager

+Suitefish-CMS e is a comprehensive platform designed to streamline every aspect of your web project.
+With powerful tools for CMS design, item processing, and overall site management, this suite empowers teams to efficiently build, organize, and maintain complex digital environments.
+Whether you are structuring content, managing user roles, or optimizing workflows, our all-in-one solution provides the flexibility and control needed for modern web operations.

 ### 🧩 Extendability

 The software includes a built-in store system that allows users to download and deploy modules directly within the platform.
-By default, end users access the integrated store (set to https://suitefish.com in the ruleset.cfg configuration file), but developers can configure the system to point to their own custom store for deploying proprietary or third-party extensions.
+By default, end users access the integrated store (set to https://suitefish.com by default or can be changed in the cfg_ruleset.php configuration file), but developers can configure the system to point to their own custom store for deploying proprietary or third-party extensions.
 Modules can be installed seamlessly through the website interface or manually by uploading .zip files, providing flexibility for both standard users and advanced developers.

-### 🌐 Multi-Language Support
+### 🏳️‍🌈 Multi-Language Support

 This project supports multiple languages, including German, English, Spanish, Italian, French, Japanese, Chinese, Russian, Hindi, Portuguese, Korean, and Turkish.
 You can add new languages or modify existing text on the website by overriding translations.